1940

 many other notables from the airline industry as well.
 Both these men are the best of the best,

-stellar pilots and pioneers that would well serve our aviation youth as role models today.
+stellar pilots and pioneers, who would well serve our aviation youth as role models today.

 association with Jack and Helen (and Sedona).
 Upon interviewing Walt I realized that the